denizgokten/Deniz-Kertu-Final-Project/README.md

   - Class for the Creatures /DONE
   - Making the Player move /DONE
   - Making the obstacles move /DONE
-  - Continuous generation of cars
+  - Continuous generation of cars /DONE
-    - Making their speed dependent on score /IN PROGRESS
+    - Making their speed dependent on score /DONE
+    - Figure out a suitable increasing function to make the game playable for an adequate amount of time
-  - Creating the reappearing food/wamrs
+  - Creating the reappearing food/wamrs /DONE
   - Collosion /IN PROGRESS
     - Different outcomes with Food or Cars
     - Disabling it for the duration of 'fly-back' when the player dies and has to return to the initial position
-  - Deleting things that exit the screen to avoid memory overlaod /IN PROGRES
+  - Deleting things that exit the screen to avoid memory overlaod /DONE
-  - Creating a scoring system
+  - Creating a scoring system /IN PROGRESS
   - Creating a lives system
     - Maybe creating an opportunity to earn extra lives, appearing heart shapes from time to time
 - Create the framework for the game
-  - Initial screen
+  - Initial screen /IN PROGRESS
-    - Play button
+    - Play button /IN PROGRESS
       - "Please eneter you name: " To save for the leaderboard thing
     - Character choice
     - Leaderboard
-  - Pause screen
+  - Pause screen /IN PROGRESS
   - Game over screen and display of all previous scores

 - Adding the graphics
-  - Spritesheet for the chicken /FOUND(Kertu has)
+  - Spritesheet for the chicken /FOUND(Kertu has), did not use
+    - Self-made spritesheet for the player from all angles /DONE
-  - General Background /Deniz in progress
+  - General Background /DONE, SELF-MADE
-  - Warms and cars
+  - Warms and cars/ IN PROGRESS